|

 - discussion of case reports

-Prerequisites - Are fully conversant with the subject-matter of ‘biological basis of human behaviour 1’ and ‘psychodiagnostics 1’ (level 2).
+- Are fully conversant with the subject-matter of ‘biological basis of human behaviour 1’ and ‘psychodiagnostics 1’ (level 2).

 - Functional consultation and assimilation of the specialist literature

-Final Objectives - Realizes now that neuropsychological research of abnormal mentation in humans can help improve our knowledge and understanding of normal mentation and vice versa (level 2)
+- Realizes now that neuropsychological research of abnormal mentation in humans can help improve our knowledge and understanding of normal mentation and vice versa (level 2)

 - Is able to recognize, contextualize, analyse and interpret symptoms and dysfunctions in the context of specific neuropsychological syndromes in adults, old people and children (level 3).